sangharsh/devx-pipeline/Techstack.md

 1. Gitlab: Full stack solution
 1. Dagger:
 1. Tekton: Kubernetes based only
-1. Concourse CI: Entirely configuration driven which could be tracked with VCS.
+1. **Concourse CI**: Entirely configuration driven which could be tracked with VCS.
 Github stars: ~8000.
 Selected.

 ## Secret

 1. AWS, Azure, GCP offering: Avoid vendor lock-in.
 Prefer self-hosted solution
-1. Hashicorp Vault: Selected.
+1. **Hashicorp Vault**: Selected.
 Seems to be most popular open-source, self-hosted tool

 ## Deployment

 1. **Virtual Machines**.
 Teams should start with simple VM based deployments when they have a couple of services.
 VMs are simpler from learning perspective and easy to manage with footprint is smaller.
 1. **Containers and orchestration**.
 As service footprint increases, investment into container and orchestration makes sense.
    - **Kubernetes**.
 Most popular and open-source container orchestration framework.
 Defacto choice.

+Opting for containers and Kubernetes because:

+1. Easier to build and destroy.
+1. Popular choice among mid to large companies with many microservices.

 Current status: